×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Bonn, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a full house, depending on your needs and financial situation.
 Next, you should start your search online.
 Websites like ImmobilienScout24, WG-Gesucht, and Immowelt are popular platforms for finding housing in Germany.
 These sites allow you to filter by location, price, size, and other features.
 You can also look at local newspapers and bulletin boards in supermarkets or universities for housing ads.
 If you're moving to Bonn for work, ask your employer if they offer any assistance with finding housing.
 Some companies have relationships with local real estate agents or offer relocation packages that include housing assistance.
 If you're a student, check with your university's housing office.
 They often have resources for students looking for housing, including dormitories or shared apartments.
 Once you've found a few potential places, arrange to view them in person.
 This will give you a better idea of the space and the neighborhood.
 Don't forget to ask about additional costs like utilities, internet, and maintenance fees.
 When you've decided on a place, you'll need to sign a lease.
 Make sure to read it carefully and understand all the terms before signing.
 In Germany, it's common to pay a security deposit of up to three months' rent.
 Finally, once you've moved in, you'll need to register your new address with the local authorities.
 This is a legal requirement in Germany and can usually be done at the local Bürgeramt (Citizen's Office).
-Remember, finding a place to live can take time, so start your search well in advance of your move," commented one expat who made the move to Bonn.
+Remember, finding a place to live can take time, so start your search well in advance of your move," said one expat who made the move to Bonn.

 What is a typical expat home or apartment like in Bonn?

 "A typical expat home or apartment in Bonn, is often located in a quiet, residential neighborhood, close to public transportation.
 These homes are usually modern and well-maintained, with a blend of traditional German architecture and contemporary design.
 They often feature spacious living areas, fully equipped kitchens, and one or more bedrooms.
 Some apartments may also have a balcony or a small garden.
 The homes are usually furnished, but unfurnished options are also available.
 They often come with amenities like high-speed internet, heating, and sometimes, a parking space.
 The buildings often have a communal laundry room and a bicycle storage area.
 The homes are usually close to local amenities like supermarkets, restaurants, and schools.
-Some expat homes may also be located in more upscale areas, offering views of the Rhine River or the Siebengebirge hills," said one expat in Bonn.
+Some expat homes may also be located in more upscale areas, offering views of the Rhine River or the Siebengebirge hills," explained one expat living in Bonn, Germany.

 What is the average cost of housing in Bonn?